denten-books/plain-text/main.md

 ### 3.1 Literary Device

-As I write these words, the fire alarm in the hallway outside of my apartment beeps every eight minutes or so.
-And at every twenty minutes, a pleasant female voice announces also "low battery."
+As I write these words, a ceiling-mounted smoke detector in the hallway outside of my apartment emits an shrill squeal every three minutes or so.
+And at every fifteen minutes, a pleasant female voice announces also "low battery."
 These precautions are stipulated by US National Fire Alarm Code 72-108 11.6.6 (2013).
 The clause requiring a "distinct audible signal before the battery is incapable of operating" is not only required by law, it is *built into the device*.
 The device internalizes legislation in its programming.
 We obtain the condition where the two meanings of code---as governance and program instruction---coincide.
 Code equals code.

 These considerations are relevant as we consider the production of text at the level of the device.
 The formal concept of a "device," widely used in literary